DiamondLightSource/ispyb-database/README.md

 mysql ispyb < grants/ispyb_web.sql
 ```

+## Releasing

+This procedure requires write permission to the repository and a valid `.github-api-token` file.

+1. Create a file 'yyyy_mm_dd_AdminVar_bump_version.sql' (replace 'yyyy_mm_dd' with today's date) in the `updates/` folder.
+2. Run `./build.sh`: This will create a clean development database from the schema files in `schemas/ispyb/` and import any `updates/` files not yet imported.
+3. Manually import any stored programs you've made.
+4. Create a backup: `cd bin && ./backup.sh /tmp/`.
+5. Copy `/tmp/lookups.sh` to `schemas/ispyb/`.
+If you've made changes to the tables, also copy /tmp/tables.sql.
+If you've made changes to the stored programs, then also copy `/tmp/routines.sql`.
+If you've made changes to the test data, then also copy `/tmp/data.sql`.
+6. Commit and push your changes to master.
+7. Finally, run the `release.sh` script to create a tag and create a Github release against that tag.

 ## Documentation

 * Please refer to the [```Wiki```](https://github.com/DiamondLightSource/ispyb-database/wiki) for database diagrams, stored procedure how-to, MariaDB installation and more